ttag-org/ttag/docs/quickstart.md

 ttag init uk uk.po
 ```

-This will create a new .po file with all settings for the Ukrainian language
+This will create a new `uk.po` file with all appropriate headers for the Ukrainian language

 > See all available languages at the [GNU gettext manual](https://www.gnu.org/software/gettext/manual/html_node/Usual-Language-Codes.html)

 ### Update the `.po` file
-To sync all strings in your sources with the `.po` file, you can use `ttag update` command.
+To extract all strings in your sources with the `.po` file, you can use `ttag update` command.

 ```bash
 ttag update uk.po counter.js